MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/custom-controls-process.md

 ## Group-level and page-level contributions

 When you add group-level and page-level contributions, they are automatically added to all WITs defined for all processes, both inherited and custom.
-You can choose to [hide these contributions from appearing on the form](customize-process-field.md#show-hide-field) for a specific WIT, or move it within the form from it's default location.
+You can choose to [hide these contributions from appearing on the form](customize-process-field.md#show-hide-field) for a specific WIT, or move it within the form from the default location.

 If you've installed a group or page contribution, refresh your browser, and then open a work item to view the placement of the contribution on the form.
 To move or hide the contribution, [follow the guidance provided for the Layout tab](customize-process-form.md).